Capt. Edward Durant House

-The Durant-Kenrick House and Grounds is a historic late First Period house at 286 Waverly Avenue in Newton Centre, Massachusetts, that is now a historic house museum.
+The Durant-Kenrick House and Grounds is a historic late First Period house at 286 Waverley Avenue in Newton Centre, Massachusetts, that is now a historic house museum.

 History

 In 1732, Edward Durant II purchased 91 acres of land in Newton, Massachusetts and built a country house which was completed in 1734.
 In 1740, Edward Durant II died, leaving the property for his son, Edward Durant III, to inherit.
 Edward Durant III was a prominent member of the local community and played a key role in Newton during the events leading up to the American Revolution.

 In 1790, John Kenrick Esq. purchased the property, adding to his significant landholdings in Newton.
 Upon his father's death, John A. Kenrick inherited the former Durant property in 1833.
 Along with his brother, William, John A. Kenrick started the Kenrick Nursery, one of the largest plant nurseries in New England at the time.
 The Kenrick Nursery encompassed much of the surrounding area, including Farlow Hill and the land that is now the Newton Commonwealth Golf Course.
 From the 1840s up until 1900, the Kenricks were involved with many land transactions, sometimes acquiring new property but increasingly selling off their large estate.

 Around 1900, Austin Holden purchased the remaining .6 acres of land and began to restore the house.
 In 1912, F. Clarke Durant, a descendant of the original builders, purchased the land.
 Eleven years later, Arthur Stone Dewing, also a Durant descendant, purchased the land and house in 1923.
 Dewing was a businessman and a Harvard professor with a passion for historic preservation.
 Arthur, his wife Frances, and their three daughters would spend their summers at the Durant-Kenrick property while maintaining a permanent residence in nearby Cambridge, Massachusetts during the rest of the year.